xleshing/AIProject_cnn/README.md

 ## Overview

-This framework supports AI gameplay, with version 3 being the stable release.
+This project is for AI gameplay, with version 3 being the stable release.
 Other versions have not yet had their parameters tuned, rendering the AI ineffective in gameplay.
 To run the AI using a pre-trained model, execute `version3_Linear_QNet/test_main.py`, which will utilize the model stored at `version3_Linear_QNet/model/model.pth` (trained for 1000 games).
 If you wish to retrain the model, run `version3_Linear_QNet/main.py`, but be aware that this action will overwrite any previously trained models.

 ## Configuration

 Default parameter values are specified in `setting.py`, while custom parameter values can be defined in `par_lev.json`.
-Note that default scores for rewards and penalties are set in `game.py`.
+Note that default scores for rewards are set in `game.py`.

 ## Usage